Taito: 2010s–present

 In February 2010, Taito's unit for home video games split into a separate company called Taito Soft Corporation (not to be confused with Taito Software, the North American division of the late 1980s).
 On March 11, 2010, Taito Soft was folded into Square Enix.
 All of Taito's franchises for video game consoles in Japan are since published by Square Enix.

 Square Enix Holdings wanted all of its arcade operations to be regrouped into one subsidiary.
-And so, the third and present Taito Corporation came to being on February 1, 2010, by merging the second company (formerly SQEX/Game Designers Studio) with ES1 Corporation.
+The third and present Taito Corporation came to being on February 1, 2010, by merging the second company (formerly SQEX/Game Designers Studio) with ES1 Corporation.
 In an "absorption-type company split" move, the second company was split and renamed Taito Soft Corporation, while ES1 Corporation became the third Taito Corporation.

 During its merger with the second company to become itself the new Taito Corporation, ES1 inherited all of Taito's arcade and mobile businesses, and nearly the totality of its employees.
 On the other hand, Taito Soft Corporation (formerly SQEX) was left with 10 employees to concentrate exclusively on the development and publishing of video games for home consoles.
 Taito Soft Corporation was eventually merged into Square Enix in March 2010 and dissolved.
 ES1 Corporation was established on June 1, 2009, as an operator of arcade facilities.
 ES1 Corporation was owned by the shell company SPC1, itself a wholly owned subsidiary of Square Enix Holdings.
 SCP1 dissolved when ES1 became Taito Corporation in February 2010.
 As such, the current Taito Corporation is technically the company formerly called ES1 Corporation.

 On November 30, 2016, Taito announced that it will distribute Space Invaders and Arkanoid for Facebook with Instant Games on Facebook Messenger and Facebook News Feed.

 On July 3, 2018, Taito announced in Famitsu that it will return to the software publishing business for the eighth generation of video game consoles.
 The intention to return to the home console market came about because the company decided that it would be necessary to release Taito's intellectual properties on current platforms in order to increase profit.
 The company has various properties planned in its software pipeline, from re-releases to new titles for various platforms; however, Taito highlighted that the console software market is a challenging business for the company.
 Taito intends to develop original games for consoles in the future.